 - Psychological distress

 These kinds of trauma require extensive medical care and follow ups.
 Therapy or counseling for emotional distress can be necessary for quite some time for the victim to cope.
 Medical bills pile up especially if recovery requires time off work.
-A Georgia negligent security lawyer may be able to help you obtain damages to cover the expenses of both physical and emotional injuries.
+An Atlanta shopping mall negligent security lawyer may be able to help you obtain damages to cover the expenses of both physical and emotional injuries.

 Responsibilities of Security

 The responsibility of hired security is to protect visitors from potential hazards and third-party attacks.
 A third-party attack can include an assault or battery in a shopping center to a carjacking in the parking deck.
 Reasonable security measures include maintaining and repairing any damaged locks, making sure poorly lit areas have adequate lighting to deter criminals, employing the use of a functioning security system, hiring trained and capable security guards that can pass a criminal background check.

 Property owners are required by Georgia law to keep their guests safe.
 They must take the proper precautions to minimize risks to anyone who visits, or they will be liable for what happens to them.
 The duties of security guards are often: